Knowledge Center

 2. Prioritize hard-to-fill roles

 Any job that demands a unique skill set or a high level of experience should be a pipeline priority.
 When a key person in your organization leaves and their seat sits empty, it has far-reaching consequences on the business and team morale.
-Potential project delays could affect business performance, and you also risk increasing turnover rates as team members add more responsibilities to their plate.
+Potential project delays could affect business performance, and you also risk increasing turnover rates as team members add more responsibilities to their own plates as long as this critical role goes unfilled.

-Instead of backfilling an important role or scrambling to source candidates who can replace a key player on your team, your talent pipeline will already have a number of potential hires.
+Instead of backfilling an important role or scrambling to source candidates who can replace a key player on your team, your talent pipeline will already have a number of potential hires set up for a succession plan.
 Even better, these candidates will already be familiar with your company, so you won’t have to start building a relationship from scratch.
+A proactive approach improves the quality of hires, as well as existing employee experiences.

 3. Leverage technology to source candidates and fill your pipeline

-Sourcing is the process of discovering, reaching out to, and screening potential candidates.
+Sourcing is the process of discovering, engaging, and screening potential candidates.
 According to Findem’s 2022 recruiting trends report, the sourcing process yields the most qualified applicants, followed by inbound applications and referrals.
 With the right technology, you will accelerate the sourcing process and populate your pipeline with top talent.

-You may already be leveraging several channels to source talent, such as online communities and job fairs.
+You may already be leveraging multiple channels to source talent, such as industry conferences, networking channels, online communities and job fairs.
 While these channels are effective in discovering highly qualified candidates, they have a scaling issue.
-Manually toggling between tools to source and research candidates is time-consuming, prone to bias, and gives a shallow insight into your talent pool.
+Manually toggling between tools to source and research candidates is time-consuming, prone to bias, and offers only a shallow insights into your talent pool.

-A talent acquisition and management platform such as Findem helps you increase efficiency and search with precision, discovering candidates with the right mix of skills and experience.
+A talent acquisition and management platform such as Findem allows you to search with efficiency and precision, discovering candidates with the right mix of skills and experience.
 A provider of smart home technology saw a 10x increase in the number of high-quality candidates with Findem and saved each recruiter 1.5 days per week on sourcing and reviewing profiles.

 This is possible with attribute-based search, a technology that aggregates data from over 100,000 external sources, such as GitHub, Research Gate, or public company data and delivers unique talent insights that are impossible to glean from a resume or LinkedIn profile.
 Attributes can be related to their previous experience (for example, seeing a company through IPO or working at early-stage startup) or personality-based (entrepreneurial spirit or relationship builder).